Developing Bots

 # Run your bot on the Ethereum Sepolia testnet, with your own signer:

-$ silverback run my_bot:app --network :sepolia --account acct-name
+$ silverback run my_bot --network :sepolia --account acct-name

-It’s important to note that signers are optional, if not configured in the application then app.signer will be None.
-You can use this in your application to enable a “test execution” mode, something like this:
+It’s important to note that signers are optional, if not configured in the bot then bot.signer will be None.
+You can use this in your bot to enable a “test execution” mode, something like this:

 # Compute some metric that might lead to creating a transaction